Osaka Prefecture

 Mt.
 Kongo – Mt.
 Jimpuku

-From the torii, the trail starts to head south.
-There was a hostel near the ropeway station, but it is closed temporarily since the ropeway service is suspended.
+From the torii, the trail starts to head south, through Chihaya Park.
+There was a hostel in the park and also there was the ropeway, but the ropeway service is suspended.
 It’s a pity because I know this ropeway makes it much easier for people to walk the Diamond Trail.

 View of the Diamond Trail from the Mt.
 Kongo ropeway station observation deck